People may be tired or pale, may be easily susceptible to infection and fever, and may bruise or bleed easily.

 Leukemia cells can invade other organs.
 Leukemia cells in the bone marrow may cause bone and joint pain.
 A sense of fullness in the abdomen and sometimes pain can result when leukemia cells cause enlargement of the liver and spleen.
 Leukemia cells can form small masses throughout the body, including in or just under the skin (called leukemia cutis) or gums, or in the eyes.

-The diagnosis of AML is also similar to that of acute lymphoblastic leukemia Diagnosis Acute lymphoblastic leukemia is a life-threatening disease in which the cells that normally develop into lymphocytes become cancerous and rapidly replace normal cells in the bone marrow.
-People... read more .
+The diagnosis of AML is also similar to diagnosis of acute lymphoblastic leukemia Diagnosis Acute lymphoblastic leukemia is a life-threatening disease in which the cells that normally develop into lymphocytes (a type of white blood cell) become cancerous and rapidly replace normal... read more .
 A complete blood count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more is done, including measurement of the numbers of each of the types of white blood cells.
 A bone marrow examination Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more is almost always done to confirm the diagnosis and to distinguish AML from other types of leukemia.
 The immature white blood cells (blasts) are tested for chromosome abnormalities, which helps doctors determine the type of the leukemia and what drugs to use to treat it.

 Tests of blood, including for tumor markers Tumor markers Cancer is suspected based on a person's symptoms, the results of a physical examination, and sometimes the results of screening tests.
 Occasionally, x-rays obtained for other reasons, such as... read more and electrolyte abnormalities Overview of Electrolytes Well over half of the body's weight is made up of water.
 Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
 The three main compartments are... read more , and urine are also done to detect other abnormalities related to AML.